 Failing to scan an item at a self-checkout register which results in you not paying the full price for all the items that you walked out of the store with.

 Making a fake return of an item.
 This happens when you return an item that did not belong to you.

-Generally, the penalties for Retail Theft depend on the value of the items that were stolen.
-If the value of the item was $300 or less, you will probably be facing a Class A misdemeanor which carries a maximum penalty of one year in jail and a fine up to $2,500.
-If the value of the merchandise was more than $300 you can be charged with a class 4 felony which carries a possible prison sentence of between 1 to 3 years.
-However, an experienced Retail Theft criminal defense lawyer, like James Dimeas, can use their knowledge of the law and experience, to obtain a penalty that allows you to keep this case off your record.
-It is critical that you hire an experienced and aggressive criminal defense attorney that can keep this off of your record.
+Generally, the penalties for Retail Theft depend on the value of the items that were stolen, or that you tried to steal.
+If the value of the item was $300 or less, you will probably be facing a Class A Misdemeanor which carries a maximum penalty of one-year in jail and a fine up to $2,500.
+If the value of the merchandise was more than $300 you can be charged with a Class 4 felony which carries a possible prison sentence of between 1 to 3 years.
+However, an experienced Retail Theft lawyer, like James Dimeas, can use their knowledge of the law and experience with Retail Theft cases, to obtain a result that allows you to keep this case off your record.
+It is critical that you hire an experienced and aggressive Retail Theft attorney that will keep this case off of your record.

 In addition to possible criminal charges, you may be issued a Municipal Ordinance Violation for a Retail Theft if you are caught Shoplifting.
 Every Town and Village has a Municipal Code and Municipal Court system that can impose civil penalties for Shoplifting offenses.
 While you will not be facing a criminal penalty for a Municipal Ordinance Violation, you could be facing a hefty fine and the case might appear in a background search if you are looking for a job or try to rent an apartment.
 It is important that you consult with an experienced Retail Theft lawyer before paying the ticket and risk having the case appear in a background search.The Civil Penalty for Retail Theft